netxms/netxms-doc/admin/data-collection.rst

 Associate with cluster resource
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this field you can specify cluster resource associated with DCI.
+In this field one can specify cluster resource associated with DCI.
 Data
-collection and processing will occur only if node you configured DCI for is
+collection and processing will occur only if node, you configured DCI for, is
 current owner of this resource.
 This field is valid only for cluster member
 nodes.